AguzzDev/sports-app/README.md

 # **Sports App**

-## Search your favorite team!
+Search your favorite team!

-## Sports App its a page where you can find your favorite team, club or player.
+Sports App its a page where you can find your favorite team, club or player.
 Find all statistics on this page:

--Overview
+- Overview
--Schedule
+- Schedule
--Standing
+- Standing
--Squad
+- Squad

-## There are also 2 minigames that you can enjoy
+There are also 2 minigames that you can enjoy

-## *AguzzDev*
+*AguzzDev*